Ofsted Good · Skills England Approved UK · 10,000+ learners trained · 4.9★ from 690+ reviews

 Scope: ST1512 standard and KSBs only.
-System prompt scopes Claude away from generic-AI behaviour.
+System prompt scopes the model away from generic-AI behaviour.

 Guardrails: Coachy explains and coaches; it never writes portfolio evidence.
 EPA integrity is a hard product line.